 - tolbutamide (a medication used for diabetes)

-It is important that you are well hydrated before giving your urine sample.
-This helps make giving the urine sample easier and prevents dehydration, which can affect test results.
+It’s important that you’re well-hydrated before giving your urine sample.
+This makes giving the urine sample easier and prevents dehydration, which can affect test results.

 Avoid strenuous exercise before your test, as this can also affect the amount of protein in your urine.
-Finally, wait to take a protein urine test at least three days after taking a radioactive test that used contrast dye.
+You should also wait to take a protein urine test at least three days after taking a radioactive test that used contrast dye.
 The contrast dye used in the test is secreted in your urine and can affect results.

 Random One-Time Sample

-One of the ways protein is tested in the urine is with a random, one-time sample.
+A random, one-time sample is one way protein is tested in the urine.
 This may also be called a dipstick test.
-You may give your sample in your doctor’s office, in a medical laboratory, or at home.
+You may give your sample in your doctor’s office, a medical laboratory, or at home.

-You will be given a sterile container with a cap and a towellette or swab to clean around your genitals.
+You’ll be given a sterile container with a cap and a towellette or swab to clean around your genitals.
 To begin, wash your hands well and take the cap off the collection container.
-Do not touch the inside of the container or the cap with your fingers because they can contaminate the sample.
+Do not touch the inside of the container or the cap with your fingers, or you may contaminate the sample.

 Clean around your urethra using the wipe or swab.
 Next, begin urinating into the toilet for several seconds.
-Stop the flow of urine, position the collection cup, and begin collecting urine midstream.
-It is important the cup does not touch your body because this can contaminate the sample.
-You should collect about two ounces of urine.
+Stop the flow of urine, position the collection cup under you, and begin collecting urine midstream.
+Don’t let the container touch your body, or you may contaminate the sample.
+You should collect about 2 ounces of urine.

-When you are finished collecting the midstream sample, continue urinating into the toilet.
+When you’re finished collecting the midstream sample, continue urinating into the toilet.
 Replace the cap on the container and follow the instructions for returning it to your doctor or medical lab.
-If you are unable to return the sample within one hour after collecting it, place the sample in the refrigerator.
+If you’re unable to return the sample within one hour of collecting it, place the sample in the refrigerator.

-A 24-hour collection may be ordered if there was protein in your one-time urine sample.
-For this test, you will be given a large collection container and several cleansing wipes.
-This test will begin first thing in the morning.
-However, you will not collect your first urination in the morning.
-Instead, record the time of your first morning urination because it begins the 24-hour-collection period.
+Your doctor may order a 24-hour collection if there was protein in your one-time urine sample.
+For this test, you’ll be given a large collection container and several cleansing wipes.
+Do not collect your first urination of the day.
+However, record the time of your first urination because it will begin the 24-hour-collection period.

 For the next 24 hours, collect all your urine in the collection cup.
 Be sure to clean around your urethra before urinating and do not touch the collection cup to your genitals.
-Between collections, store the sample in the fridge.
+Store the sample in your refrigerator between collections.
 When the 24-hour period is over, follow the instructions you were given for returning the sample.